- The parties involved are

 - Deferred payment guarantee

-- Difference between bank guarantee and letter of credit
+- Difference between a bank guarantee and letter of credit

 Bank guarantee comes in place of a debtor in case he/she is unable to make payments to the creditors.
 Bank would perform the duties of a debtor for a commission, which varies between 0.5-1.5% of the guaranteed amount.
 It has become a necessity to obtain a guarantee when the transactions are huge and instead of going for any 3rd party, the bank becomes an easy way out.